Vandy Vape Pulse BF Squonk Mod Review

 The Pulse BF Squonk Mod vs. The iJoy Capo Squonk Mod

-The iJoy Capo Squonk mod is a regulated mod that came with several different bottle options (the Pulse BF only has one bottle option).
+The iJoy Capo Squonk mod is the best looking vape mods in 2018.
+It is regulated mod that came with several different bottle options (the Pulse BF only has one bottle option).
 Since it came with the Combo RDA that had an interchangeable 510 connector pin that you could also use with regular box mods.

 These were great add-ons to the device to make its parts more versatile, but its performance had issues given that the stated 100W maximum underperformed.
 So, all though there was a lot of personalization you could perform on the iJoy Capo, the shortage of any attachable components did not diminish the exceptional performance of the Pulse BF squonk mod.